15 Effective and Engaging Online Reading Websites and Programs That Kids NeedAll Posts

 As your child plays, they’ll answer questions that help them gain more energy.
 Players can use their energy to gather resources from an open world, craft items, earn coins and build their very own village!

 Prodigy English is a great way to motivate kids to practice their language skills in a fun, engaging environment.
-Sign up now for a chance to get a first look at Prodigy English, beginning in January 2022.
-Spots are limited, so join the waitlist today!
+Create a free parent account to get started today.

 Starfall is an excellent reading program for younger students, from pre-k through 3rd grade.
 It uses cute animated characters, songs and interactive games to teach phonics basics.